 In winter we meet at the Dynamic Rock climbing centre in Clydach each Wednesday from 18:30 onwards.

-The West members are currently following their winter schedule.
+The West members are currently following their summer schedule.

 If this will be your first time with the club, are a non-member or a novice, please contact Tim Boothby.